Levi’s Long History In Denim

 Vintage ‘Big E’ tab on a vintage pair of Levi’s 501XX from the ’60’s.
 See more detail shots of this pair here.

-Levi’s Jeans switched in 1971 the letters on the tab to Levi’s, with a lowercase ‘e’ instead of the ‘E’ in the word Levi’s.
-The Red Tab with kapital ‘E’ are nowadays known as ‘Big E’ items and were produced until that year.
-The ‘Big E’ items are now true collectors items amongst denim collectors.
+Levi’s switched in 1971 the letters on the tab to Levi’s, with a lowercase ‘e’ instead of the ‘E’ in the word Levi’s.
+The Red Tab with capital ‘E’ are nowadays known as ‘Big E’ items and were produced until that year.
+The ‘Big E’ items are now true collector’s items amongst denim collectors.

 Red Tab with lowercase ‘e’ on a pair of Levi’s 501 Jeans from the early ’70’s.
 See more details from this pair here.

-Some Red Tab on Levi’s Jeans are blank and only has a registered R on it.
-1 out of 10 Red Tabs on the backpockets of a pair of their jeans is a blank Red Tab and does not include the full name of Levi’s.
+Some Red Tab on Levi’s jeans are blank and only have a registered R on them.
+1 out of 10 Red Tab’s on the back pockets of a pair of their jeans is a blank Red Tab and does not include the full name of Levi’s.
 This to protect the Red Tab itself.

 Feature #5: Hidden Rivets & Bar Tacks

-Another key feature on vintage pairs of Levi’s Jeans are the so called hidden rivets.
-In 1937, Levi’s Jeans introduced these hidden rivets on the back of the pockets.
+Another key feature on vintage pairs of Levi’s jeans are the so-called hidden rivets.
+In 1937, Levi’s introduced these hidden rivets on the back of the pockets.
 The rivets were sewn so that they were only visible from the inside, due to consumer complaints regarding scratching furniture and saddles by the previous rivets that were placed on the outside.
-As Levi’s 501XX Jeans were popular by cowboys they complaint about their scratched leather horse saddeles.
+As Levi’s 501XX jeans were popular by cowboys they complained about their scratched leather horse saddles.

 Hidden rivets on the inside of a pair of Levi’s 501XX Jeans from the 1930’s.

-On each pair of Levi’s Jeans 501XX produced from 1937 was a pocketflasher with the words: ‘The Rivet’s Still There’ as introduction of the hidden rivets.
+On each pair of Levi’s jeans 501XX produced from 1937 was a pocket flasher with the words: ‘The Rivet’s Still There’ as the introduction of the hidden rivets.

 They changed in 1966 their hidden rivets into bar tacks on their jeans.
-Technology made it possible to strength the back pockets with bar tacks instead of rivets.
-This was the end of complaints about scratching furnitures.
+Technology made it possible to strengthen the back pockets with bar tacks instead of rivets.
+This was the end of complaints about scratching furniture.
 Note that also the hidden rivets came through the denim fabric after intense wear, so bar tacks were the perfect solution.

 Black bar tacks on the corners of a vintage pair of Levi’s Jeans.